-Special force operators and dismounted infantry risk their lives for your country on a daily basis.
-They always strive towards higher quality education and training, to be Agile, Flexible and Ready.
+Special force operators and dismounted infantry risk their lives for their countries on a daily basis.
+They always strive towards higher quality education and training.
+To be Agile, Flexible and Ready.

 Even when you are part of a Special Operations Forces (SOF) unit, there are limits to what you can do in time and budget.

 More than 90% of contemporary MOUT & SOUT curricula up to platoon level training is based around live training at urban ops sites, shooting houses, etc. Live training provides the stimuli for physical and technical skills that are the foundation of every operator